-Below are 38 frequently asked questions about the re-licensure process and the MACS Continuing Education/Re-licensure committee.
-If after you have reviewed the questions and answers below and you still have questions, please contact your relicensure representative or the MACS Contiuning Education committee administrator, Dan DeBruyn.
+Below are frequently asked questions about the re-licensure process and the MACS Continuing Education/Re-licensure Committee.
+If, after you have reviewed the questions and answers below, you still have questions, please contact your school level re-licensure representative or the MACS Continuing Education Committee administrator, Dan DeBruyn.

 1. Do I need to have CEU hours in various categories?